create3000/x_ite/docs/DOM-Integration.md

 You can add a event listener to any X3D element with the name of the output field you want to listen to.
 If the field has changed an event will occur.

-Events send from a node are of type CustomEvent and have the following properties:
+Events sent from a node are of type CustomEvent and have the following properties:

 ```js
 {